-Go to Next Chapter-- Return to Contents/Index
+Go to Next Chapter-- Return to Contents/Writer's Den

 A New Beginning

 At the very moment that India’s spirit left her, a transformation took place among the twelve cats.
 At a signal from the Gate Keeper, India Crowley, the onetime witch, detoured to Purgatory to do several centuries of penance for the mischief she had wrought.
 India, who had once been a member of the Roman Catholic Church, understood the levels of torment she must pass through before her period was up.
-She was thankful that she had not been sent directly to hell where Nebo had returned.
+She was thankful that she hadn’t been sent directly to hell where Nebo had returned.

-The reversal first came to the twelve the cats in a collective dream in which they had been at the Halloween party again and seen a woman in a radiant white robe and flowing white hair confront the Shadow Brook Witch.
+The reversal first came to the twelve the cats in a collective dream in which they had been at the Halloween party again and seen a woman in a radiant white robe and flowing white hair confront the Shadowbrook Witch.
 Now, during this apparent nightmare, however, India fell dead on the ground and the woman, who they thought was an angel, told them that it was over, the spell was broken and they could wake up.
+Though the dream had been different from the actual event, a dizziness and feeling of weightlessness struck all of the cats as they fell from slumber to wakefulness and transformed back into human form.
+They could feel their arms and legs grow swiftly, their faces tingle with change, and they experienced a sudden inexplicable chill as the hairs vanished from their bodies and left them shivering naked on the bed.

 He stood there with the cushion in front of his private parts, staring in disbelief at this scene.
 At first, as they found themselves in a tangled mass on the mattress, the dazed mortals did not know what to make of their predicament.
 Sam was lying next to Irma with his chin between her small breasts.
 Wanda had managed to fall directly onto Buck, who thought he was in heaven now.
 The remaining cats found themselves in similarly controversial positions: Sheldon pinned between Tanya and Penny and poor Neva pinned between Ed and Drew.
-Tom, who had been lying on Wanda’s rear was the first to jump up onto his shaky legs.
-It was Jim, however, who made the announcement “the spell is broken!” before the young adults began scrambling with embarrassment to various sectors of the room.
+Tom, who had been lying on Wanda’s rear, was the first to jump up onto his shaky legs.
+It was Jim, however, who made the announcement, “The spell is broken!” before the young adults began scrambling with embarrassment to various sectors of the room.

 “Oh my God,” cried Neva, pulling a sheet up to her breasts.